 “Mullah Mansour Dadullah is not [in] obedience to the Islamic Emirate of Afghanistan in his actions and has carried out activities which were against the rules of Islamic Emirate of Afghanistan,” said Omar.
 “So the Decision Authorities [or Shura Majlis, executive council] of Islamic Emirate of Afghanistan have removed Mansoor Dadullah from his post and he will no longer be serving the Islamic Emirate of Afghanistan in [any way] and no Taliban will obey his orders any more.”

-Omar’s orders also call for Mansoor’s followers to disassociate themselves with the former commander.
-“This decision only applies to Mansoor Dadullah, all other friends of Mullah Dadullah Shahed will be carrying out their Jihad duties for the Islamic Emirate of Afghanistan, all the sympathizers of the Islamic Emirate of Afghanistan end their relationship with Mansoor Dadullah,” said Omar.
+Omar’s orders also call for Mansour’s followers to disassociate themselves with the former commander.
+“This decision only applies to Mansour Dadullah, all other friends of Mullah Dadullah Shahed will be carrying out their Jihad duties for the Islamic Emirate of Afghanistan, all the sympathizers of the Islamic Emirate of Afghanistan end their relationship with Mansour Dadullah,” said Omar.

-Like the original statement announcing Mansoor’s dismissal, Omar’s statement did not include specifics on Mansoor’s failures of “obedience to the Islamic Emirate of Afghanistan.”
+Like the original statement announcing Mansour’s dismissal, Omar’s statement did not include specifics on Mansour’s failures of “obedience to the Islamic Emirate of Afghanistan.”

-See “Taliban dismisses senior Afghan commander” for additional information on Mullah Mansoor Dadullah and Mullah Dadullah Ahkund.
+See “Taliban dismisses senior Afghan commander” for additional information on Mullah Mansour Dadullah and Mullah Dadullah Ahkund.